wy1iu/sphereface-plus/README.md

 ### Introduction
-Inspired by prior knowledge that weights of classifier represent the center of each class respectively, we purpose SphereFace-Plus by applying Minimum  Hyperspherical Energy (MHE), which can effectively enhance inter-class separability, to [SphereFace](https://github.com/wy1iu/sphereface).
+Inspired by prior knowledge that weights of classifier represent the center of each class respectively, we propose SphereFace+ by applying Minimum Hyperspherical Energy (MHE), which can effectively enhance inter-class feature separability, to [SphereFace](https://github.com/wy1iu/sphereface).
 Our experiments verify MHE's abilities of improving inter-class feature separability and further boosting the performance of SphereFace for face recognition.

 ### Citation